harish07466/Online-Food-Ordering-System/README.md

 Online-Food-Ordering-System
 Technologies Used: HTML, CSS, JavaScript, PHP, MySQL, XAMPP Server

-* Note:- Download the food.zip file in Your System & Exctract it.
+* Note:- "Download the food.zip file in Your System & Exctract it."

 🍽️ Food Ordering Website
 A fully functional food ordering website built with PHP and MySQL.
 This project allows users to browse menus, add items to a cart, place orders, and manage their accounts.